Brady, Patriots defense shine in 30-14 win over Jets

 The Jets dropped to 0-3 for the first time since the 2003 season.

+“We’ve just got to continue letting the ball find somebody,” McCourty said.

 Le’Veon Bell carried 18 times for just 35 yards.
-The Jets punted on their first six possessions and only crossed into New England’s territory once in the first half, reaching the Patriots 49 on the opening driving of the game.
+The Jets punted on their first six possessions and only crossed into New England’s territory once in the first half.
 They punted on 10 of their 13 possessions.

 New York didn’t get on the scoreboard until Gunner Olszewski muffed a punt late in the third quarter and it was recovered in the end zone for a touchdown by Arthur Maulet.

 The Patriots were also limited in the run game without running back James White.
-He missed the game to be with his expectant wife and fullback James Develin was also out with a neck injury.
+He missed the game to be with his expectant wife.

 But New England still scored on each of its first three possessions, building a 20-0 halftime lead.